 2. Seal Air Leaks

 Air leaks can significantly reduce the efficiency of your insulation.
 Check for air leaks around windows, doors, and other openings in your home.
-You can use weatherstripping, caulk, or spray foam to seal the leaks.
+You can use weatherstripping, caulk, or spray foam insulation st louis mo to seal the leaks.
 This will help improve the effectiveness of your insulation and reduce your energy bills.

 3. Upgrade Your Insulation